-- The SCIP candidate must be a full-time, degree-seeking High Point University student with academic standing as a junior or senior. - 2.
-The student must have a minimum overall C average and a C average or better in the major area. - 3.
-During the period of internship, a weekly record must be kept and submitted every week to the faculty supervisor; a final typed summary report of the intern experience must be submitted at least five (5) days before the end of the period, specifying duties performed, new skills acquired, new areas of interest developed, difficulties encountered and how they were handled, and total number of hours worked. - 4.
-The faculty supervisor will make a minimum of one (1) on-site visit. - 5.
-The cost to the student will be the regular University cost plus expenses to cover the faculty supervisor's transportation, communication, and living expenses incurred while completing the on-site visit.
+- 1. The internship candidate must be a fulltime, degree-seeking High Point University student with academic standing as a junior or senior. - 2.
+The student must have a minimum overall grade point average of 2.0 and a 2.0 average or better in the major area. - 3.
+During the term of internship, a weekly progress log must be kept, signed by the site supervisor, and submitted every week to the faculty supervisor.
+A final summary report of the intern experience must be submitted at least five (5) days before the end of the term, specifying duties performed, new skills acquired, new areas of interest developed, difficulties encountered and how they were handled, and total number of hours worked.

+- 4. The faculty supervisor will make a minimum of one (1) on-site visit for domestic internships, paid for by the Office of Experiential Learning. - 5.
+The cost to the student will be the University's cost of tuition for the number of credits enrolled.